-The school, the first in the province and the fifth of its kind in Canada, is part of the U n i v ersity of Manitoba's Faculty of Medicine and is under the direction of Dr. Truelove, chief of medical services of the Manitoba Rehabilitation Hospital.
-It has been in existence for the past two have completed their senior matriculation or their first university year in arts and science.
+The school, the first in the province and the fifth of its kind in Canada, is part of the University of Manitoba's Faculty of Medicine and is under the direction of Dr. Truelove, chief of medical services of the Manitoba Rehabilitation Hospital.
+It has been in existence for the past two years and until recently was housed in temporary quarters at the Chldren's Hospital in Winnipeg.
+This summer it was moved into new permanent quarters occupying the entire third floor of the Sanatorium Board's rehabilitation hospital.

+The purpose of the school is to provide intensive courses leading to a diploma in either physiotherapy or occupational therapy to students who have completed their senior matriculation or their first university year in arts and science.
 The courses consist of two years academic study followed by a six-month period of internship in a hospital and a final revision course.

-Students who enter the physiotherapy division learn to employ physical aids such as exercise, heat, light, water and massage - to help disabled persons regain the highest degree of physical function.
+Students who enter the physiotherapy division learn to employ physical aids - such as exercise, heat, light, water and massage - to help disabled persons regain the highest degree of physical function.
 Occupational therapy students, on the other hand, learn to employ various activities to achieve the same aim.
-These activities may be creative, or they may take the form of manual arts and games or the retraining in those activities which are a (Continued on page 3)
+These activities may be creative, or they may take the form of manual arts and games or the retraining in those activities which are a

-Address all communications to: THE EDITOR, SBM NEWS BULLETIN, 800 Sherbrook Street, Winnipeg 2, Manitoba Authorized as second class mail, Post Office Dept., Ottawa and for payment of postage in cash.
+Address all communications to: THE EDITOR, SBM NEWS BULLETIN,

+800 Sherbrook Street, Winnipeg 2, Manitoba Authorized as second class mail, Post Office Dept., Ottawa and for payment of postage in cash.